bouba-scarface/tech-hub/src/site/platform/access.md

 Here is a short description of each flow:
 1. *.salestim.io for the main app, *.salestim.com for online help contents
 2. *.msecnd.net and *..visualstudio.com for performance metrics analysis
-3. *.atmrum.net for network latency analysis
-4. *.windows.net for blob cache storage
+3. *.windows.net for blob cache storage
-5. *.microsoft.com for Microsoft Graph API access
+4. *.microsoft.com for Microsoft Graph API access

 ## Traffic encryption